nezoic/docs/content/apidocs-mxsdk/apidocs/authentication.md

 Most Mendix Platform APIs require their users to authenticate themselves.
 This is done by using API keys.

-## 2 Obtaining API Keys
+## 2 Obtaining Personal API Keys

-To obtain a Mendix API key, follow the instructions in the [API Keys](/developerportal/mendix-profile#api-key) section of *Mendix Profile*.
+To obtain a Personal Mendix API key, follow the instructions in the [API Keys](/developerportal/mendix-profile#api-key) section of *Mendix Profile*.

 ## 3 Using Authentication Headers

 Any call to the Mendix Platform APIs should be authenticated using the following request headers:

 * `Mendix-Username` – the login name of the requesting user with the required privileges in the Mendix Platform
-* `Mendix-ApiKey` – the API key of this user
+* `Mendix-ApiKey` – the API key of this user.